Fort Lauderdale Medical Malpractice Lawyer

 However, Florida’s statute of repose provides that a health care provider cannot be sued for medical malpractice after four years of the malpractice incident.

 If the statute of limitations lapses, the patient is barred from ever suing for that incident.

 Making a Medical Malpractice Claim

 Proving a medical malpractice lawsuit in Fort Lauderdale hinges upon the medical standard of care.
 Because of the highly technical aspects in the field of medicine, it will be necessary to hire medical experts from the same field as the defendant to testify on the plaintiff’s behalf.
 The defense will also use experts to prove that the medical standard of care was met.
 Expert witnesses help jurors grasp technical information that is foreign to them.

-An experienced Fort Lauderdale medical malpractice attorney also can subpoena records of the medical procedures used as evidence and will question, under oath, the medical provider and others involved.
+An experienced Fort Lauderdale medical malpractice lawyer also can subpoena records of the medical procedures used as evidence and will question, under oath, the medical provider and others involved.